garysweaver/irie/README.md

 ### Thanks!

-Without our users, wherever would we be?
+Without our users, where would we be?
 Feedback, bug reports, and code/documentation contributions are always welcome!

 ### Contributors